CLOSER-Cohorts/discovery-customisations/home-page/list.md

 Navigate to the list by clicking on the list name in the bottom left hand (black) panel.
 Activate the list, and click on the (-) next to the item, it should turn into a (+).
 Refresh the page or navigate to another page to save (there is no save button).

+**Sharing a basket**

+Copy the URL of the basket
+Download the metadata, in PDF, csv, Excel or DDI-Lifecycle format